cloudmesh-community/book/chapters/class/516/syllabus-2019.md

   conducted on a weekly basis.
 They will help you making sure you not only understand the material theoretically, but try them out.

-* Cloud Technology Review and Examples (Graded): This is a document about a Cloud technology that is not yet included in our handbook to introduce an interested party to it.
-It should not contain advertisements but be a rational destcription of the technology with examples that you have tried yourself.
-YOu will have to give a non plagiarized presentation and document about it.
+* Cloud Technology Review and Examples (Graded): (This can be substituted for more programming in your project).
+This is a document about a Cloud technology that is not yet included in our handbook to introduce an interested party to it.
+It should not contain advertisements but be a rational description of the technology with examples that you have tried yourself.
+You will have to give a non plagiarized presentation and document about it.

 * Project Assignments (Graded): The most important part of the class for which you will be working throughout the semester.
 Up to three